 So we asked at the hotel where the famous bridge is,

 The friendly hotel staff gave us a map and explained where the bridge was,

 so after figuring out exactly where to go we set off.

-But before reaching the bamboo bridge, you first go through the
+Before reaching the bamboo bridge, we first go through the

 the road is a bit problematic and inaccessible.